 Romsey Extra Parish Council

-This is Romsey’s smaller parish council.
+This is Romsey’s other parish council serving the more rural areas surrounding the town.
 It does not have its own premises but does produce a very good quarterly newsletter which is delivered to every house in the parish.
 One of our members contributes historical notes about places in the parish to the newsletter and from time to time is asked to speak at the Annual Parish Meeting.